StrombergNLP/Political-Stance-in-Danish/readme.md

-# Thesis project
+# Political Stance in Danish
-Thesis project by Rasmus Lehmann, written at the IT University of Copenhagen, 2019
+By Rasmus Lehmann, written at the IT University of Copenhagen, 2019

+This release is distributed CC-BY 4.0; if you use this content, you must give attribution clearly.
+For license details, see LICENSE.md.
+For attribution details, see the end of this document.

 The repository is organized as follows:

-##Models/
+## Models/
 Models/ contains all code and resources required for running the stance detection models found in Models/src.
 This sub-folder contains the following model files:

 - ConditionalLSTM.py
 - QuoteLSTM.py
 - sklearnClassifiers.py